haseeb-cb/fundamentals-of-gis/Content/6_Theory.md

 ![](http://www.geography.hunter.cuny.edu/~jochen/gtech361/lectures/lecture11/concepts/Kernel%20density%20calculations_files/image002.gif)
 The kernel function generally creates a smoother-looking surface than one created with the simple method[^1].

+If you still have difficulty understanding this concept, try out this video: https://www.youtube.com/watch?v=x5zLaWT5KPs Otherwise, don't worry about it for now and move on!

 - Delimited Text Layer
 - Voronoi/Thiessen polygons
 - Heatmaps (kernel density estimation)